brennanbutler01/cs6750-hci/week-4/section-3.4.md

 What actions lead up to the task and how are they feeling?
 How would each design decision influence their experience?

+Lets us explore more personal differences and advantages of designs for each user.

 ### Scenarios/Storyboards

+Include the entire task context.
+Includes time.
+Capture edge cases more easily.

+**Specific** person interacting in a particular way with a particular set of events happening.

 Storyboards.
 Identify what is going to happen in a particular scenario.
+One particular task.

 Specific person interacting in a specific way with specific coming up.
 Storyboards can be a demonstration/mockup of how to use the finished product.

 ### User Modeling

+Task analysis.
+General workflows.
+Includes time.

 How does a user achieve each of their goals in each interface?
 Each alternative?
 Do cognitive analysis to understand what they are thinking about.

+How easy are goals to achieve across different designs?

 Unlike personas, which are personal and designed for empathy, user modeling is objective and intended to be measurable.